python4astronomers/python4astronomers/source/installation/packages.rst

 =======  ==============================================

 ..
 Note::
-  On Mac if you did not use the EPD Python Framework then you may see user packages within ``~/.local/lib`` as for linux.
+  On Mac if you did not use Anaconda or the EPD Python Framework then you may see user packages within ``~/.local/lib`` as for linux.
 This depends on whether Python is installed as a MacOS Framework or not.

 WITHOUT ``--user``
 ###################

-This option may require root or admin privilege because the package will be installed in the system area instead of your own local directories.
-*For most astronomers running on a single-user machine this is a good option.*
+If you use Anaconda or a non-root Python installation then there is no issue with permissions on any platform since the entire installation is local to a directory you own.

-Installing this way has the benefit of making the package available for all users of the Python installation, but has the downside that it is a bit more difficult to back out changes if required.
+However, installing to a system-wide Python installation will require root or admin privilege.
+Installing this way has the benefit of making the package available for all users of the Python installation, but has the downside that it is more difficult to back out changes if required.
+In general we recommend using *only* the system package manager (e.g. ``yum``) to install packages to the system Python.
+This will ensure integrity of your system Python, which is important even if you are the only user.

 How do I find a package once installed?
 #######################################